 MEET THE ARTIST

-Born in Lexington, Kentucky, Cecil earned his BFA from the Columbus College of Art and Design (CCAD) in 2008, where he was awarded the Outstanding Senior in Fine Arts Award.
-This academic rigor remains the backbone of his contemporary practice.
-His work has since been showcased in prominent galleries and museums across the United States, including the Carnegie Center in Lexington, Kentucky.
+Born and raised in Lexington, Kentucky, Carpenter earned his BFA from the Columbus College of Art and Design in 2008, where he was awarded the Outstanding Senior in Fine Arts Award.
+His senior thesis, Designed Obsolescence — a nine-foot cast aluminum kinetic figure engineered to fail — was reviewed in The Columbus Dispatch and has been exhibited in several galleries across US including the Carnegie Center for the Arts.

 INSPIRATION